Unlock Procreate's full potential with the sensitivity, speed, and precision of Apple Pencil.

 Procreate has integrated support for Apple Pencil hover.

 With this new integration the brush cursor becomes dynamic while hovering the tip of your Apple Pencil just above the canvas.
-When enabled, the cursor will display a preview of the size, shape and even the texture of your chosen brush before you use it.
+When enabled, the cursor will display a preview of the size, shape, texture and even the tilt and azimuth of your brush before you use it.

 Brush cursor with hover will work across Paint, Smudge and Erase, making it easier to know what result you will get when you use your brush.